Classical solution to a multidimensional stochastic Burgers equation via forward-backward SDEs: Vanishing viscosity limit

 \lb{sec5}

-Here we investigate the local behavior of the solution to \rf{viscous} when the viscosity $\nu$ goes to zero.
-Throughout this section, the $\C^{0,2}_b$-norm of the function $h(x)$ is assumed bounded in $\om$.
-At first, the term $\eta(t,x)$ will be also assumed bounded in $\om$ in the $\C^{0,4}_b$-norm.
-This will allow to prove that the local inviscid limit for equation \rf{rforced} exists on $[0,\beta_{K,C}]$, where $\beta_{K,C}$ is a small constant that depends only on the constants $K$ and $C$, defined by \rf{K}.
-Further, an application of the above result to $\eta=\eta_N$, where $\eta_N$ is given by \rf{etaN}, will imply that the inviscid limit to SPDE \rf{viscous} exists on $[0,T_N\we \beta_{K,C}]$, where the stopping time $T_N$ is defined by \rf{TN}.
+Here we investigate the behavior of the solution to \rf{viscous} when the viscosity $\nu$ goes to zero.
+Throughout this section, the $\C^{2}_b$-norm of the function $h(x)$ is assumed bounded in $\om$.
+At first, we assume that $\eta(t,x)=\eta_N(t,x)$, where $\eta_N(t,x)$ is defined by \rf{etaN}.
+This will allow us to prove that the local vanishing viscosity limit for equation \rf{rforced} exists on $[0,\gm_{K_N}]$, where $\gm_{K_N}$ is defined in the proof of Lemma \ref{globalN}.